Diabetic Ketoacidosis (DKA) and Hyperosmolar Hyperglycaemic State (HHS) – Emergency management in children

 Initial management

-Fluid resuscitation (IV) for the management of shocked children with DKA
+Fluid resuscitation (IV) for the management of moderate to severe DKA

-Repeat as necessary to a maximum of 20 mL/kg.
+Repeat as necessary to a maximum of 20 mL/kg (two doses).

 There is no evidence to support the use of colloids/volume expanders over crystalloids.